What Is A Machine Screw?

 Diameter can be measured in several ways, including major diameter, minor diameter, effective diameter, pitch flank, and crest.

-What Size Machine Screw Do You Need?
+What Size Machine Screw Do You Need? - Sizes Explained

 Knowing how to read the sizing of a machine screw is necessary since most applications require a specific type.
 Generally, the nomenclature of a screw is formatted in this fashion: [Thread Diameter-Thread Pitch x Thread Length].
 Now you must determine if your measurement system is Metric, or Standard SAE (Society of Automotive Engineers).